 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 7 Ways to Appreciate Nature Every Day

-I’ve decided that I need to slow down, work less and look at what I’m spending my time doing.
+I’ve decided that I need to slow down, work less, and look at what I’m spending my time doing.
 Working twelve hours a day isn’t good for you and, eventually, it will catch up to you in one way or another.

 One of my goals is to slow down and appreciate life and the world around me more often.
 Here are a few easy ways that you can appreciate nature every day.

 - Feed the birds – You can hang a bird feeder, make your own suet, or even make food for the hummingbirds.
 Place the feeder in a window you can easily see from inside and take the time to watch the birds.

 - Enjoy your lunch outside – Sit quietly and simply look around you.
 You’ll be surprised at the wildlife you overlook at other times.
 Watch the birds in the trees or the dog playing in your neighbor’s yard.
 Don’t have time for lunch outside?
 How about your morning coffee?